 - 1-1/3 cups sugar

-- 1. In a large bowl, cream butter and cream cheese until light and fluffy.
+- 1. In a large mixing bowl, cream butter and cream cheese until smooth.
 Beat in vanilla.
-Combine flour and salt; gradually add to creamed mixture and mix well.
+Combine flour and salt; gradually add to creamed mixture.
 Divide into three portions.
 Wrap each in plastic wrap; refrigerate for 2 hours or until easy to handle.

-- 2. On a lightly floured surface, roll each portion into a 16x9-in. rectangle.
+- 2. On a lightly floured surface, roll each portion into a 16-in. x 9-in. rectangle.
 Combine pecans and sugar; sprinkle over dough to within 1/2 in. of edges.
-Roll up each rectangle tightly, jelly-roll style, starting with a long side.
+Roll up each rectangle tightly jelly-roll style, starting with a long side.
 Wrap in plastic wrap; refrigerate for 2 hours.

 - 3. Unwrap and cut into 3/8-in. slices.
 Place 2-in. apart on lightly greased baking sheets.
 Bake at 400° for 12-14 minutes or until lightly browned.
 Remove to wire racks to cool.
 Yield: 7 dozen.